magla/ajaxLoader/README.md

 *default value*: '.asyncWrapper'

 - <b>loadContent</b>
 Selector class for the part of the HTML that needs to be changed.
 Every partial HTML has to be wrapped in a div with this class.
 *default value*: '.asyncContent'

+- <b>partial</b>
+Is the HTML returned partial, or a full web page, head and all?
+*default value*: true

 - <b>pathname</b>
 *default value*: window.location.pathname